-11. Other things that appear to be safe in small quantities
+11. Other things that appear to be safe for cats to eat in small quantities

 There are countless other items that cats seem to enjoy eating and that don’t seem to hurt them (as long as Aristotle’s rule is followed).
 Examples I have heard of include asparagus, tomatoes, french fries, bread, pickles, marshmallows, bugs, apples, bananas, sweet potatoes, carrots and butter.
 I’d be curious to hear what unusual food items your cat enjoys.